 Local Furnishing Bonds: Tax-exempt bonds issued by a Transmissions Owner under an agreement between the Transmission Owner and the New York State Energy Research and Development Authority (“NYSERDA”), or its successor, or by a Transmission Owner itself, and pursuant to Section 142(f) of the Internal Revenue Code, 26 U.S.C. § 142(f).

-Locality: A single LBMP Load Zone or set of adjacent LBMP Load Zones within one Transmission District, and within which a minimum level of Installed Capacity must be maintained.
+Locality: Shall have the meaning set forth in §2.12 of the ISO Services Tariff.

 Local Reliability Rule: A Reliability Rule established by a Transmission Owner and adopted by the NYSRC to meet specific reliability concerns in limited areas of the NYCA, including without limitation, special requirements and conditions that apply to nuclear plants and special requirements applicable to the New York City metropolitan area.